 Medical treatment involves identifying the source and location of any blocks in this system that are impeding normal energy flow and then removing them.
 The acupuncture meridians are a type of bio-circuitry network that supplies life energy to the different organs of the body.
 The meridians have surface points, known as acupuncture points, that are like energetic pores.
 Stimulation of these key points with needles, or sound, or both in combination, can help release blockages and promote healing.

 There is evidence of a long history of sound healing being used in many cultures.
 In the Christian Bible, the book I Samuel talks about David playing the harp for King Saul.
 When the king was in a very deep state of depression, the only cure for his sadness was the sound of David’s Harp.
 This music would alter his state of mind and bring him into a place of joy, pulling him from the depths of his despair.

-Similarly, I’ve noticed in my own work over the past 10 years significant shifts in the emotional and physical state of clients and participants in both individual in group drumming experiences.
-Having drummed and led drumming groups in adolescent psychiatric wards, I’ve seen a profound calming occur within persons who were greatly agitated and reenergizing among those who were deeply depressed.
+Similarly, I’ve noticed in my own work over the past 10 years significant shifts.
+Mostly in the emotional and physical state of clients.
+Also participants in both individual and group drumming experiences.
+I have drummed in adolescent psychiatric wards.
+Here I’ve seen a profound calming occur within persons who were greatly agitated.
+Also a reenergizing among those who were deeply depressed.

 Although I find the acoustic instrument to be most effective, I also have seen profound, radical mood transformation with the use of CDs or digital music files when patients listen on headphones or through a speaker system.